MasonM/wiremock-jwt-extension/README.md

 wiremock-jwt-extension consists of a [request matcher extension](http://wiremock.org/docs/extending-wiremock/#custom-request-matchers) and a [stub mapping transformer extension](http://wiremock.org/docs/record-playback/#transforming-generated-stubs) for [WireMock](http://wiremock.org).

 The request matcher extracts and matches against fields in the "payload" or "header" portion of JWT tokens in the  "Authorization" header of a request.
 The stub mapping transformer can transform recorded stub mappings to use the request matcher if there exists a JWT token in the "Authorization" header.
+JWE (JSON Web Encryption) is not currently supported, and no signature verification is done.

 # Building

-Run `gradle jar` to build the JAR without dependencies or `gradle fatJar` to build a standalone JAR.
+Run `gradle jar` to build the JAR without WireMock or `gradle standalone` to build a standalone JAR.
 These will be placed in `build/libs/`.

 # Running